 There are many solar products available beyond the traditional 60 or 72-cell panels used for rooftop, ground-mounted, commercial, and utility-scale solar panels.
 For solar shoppers looking for small solar panels, we’ll walk through some of the options available.

 How are small solar panels different?
-What makes a “small solar panel”?

 Small solar panels are physically smaller and produce much less electricity than traditional solar panels.
 As such, they are most often used in off-grid or portable energy applications.
 Most manufacturers who produce traditional solar panels do not also produce panels of smaller sizes.
-Small solar panels can be used in many different ways: as a phone charger, for RVs and during camping trips, and for small off-grid solar projects.
+Smaller solar panels can be used in many different ways: as a phone charger, for RVs and during camping trips, and for small off-grid solar projects.

 If you’re looking to save money by offsetting your home energy use with a solar power system, small panels likely won’t get the job done.
 In order to generate the electricity needed to power all of your appliances, the best option is to get quotes for a solar system installation that produces much more energy than smaller panels can.